yanamal/dog-bed/index.md

 <img src="assets/images/cushions/bottom/PXL_20240208_164512239.jpg" height="300"/>

-I like to cut off one corner first, then use it to mark the other corners, both on the foam cushion and on the fabric that's going to go around it.
+I like to cut off one corner first, then use it to mark the other corners, both on the foam cushion and (later on) on the fabric that's going to go around it.

 <img src="assets/images/cushions/bottom/PXL_20240208_164152155.jpg" height="300"/>